paperthink/paperthink/README.md

 I am ✨Pratyush Saha!!✨

-I made this profile to contribute opensource✅(mainly opencore) and to make simple yet useful code!
+I made this profile to contribute opensource✅ and to make simple yet useful code!
 For now, I am in a learning stage(learning python)🖌️ And I currently make small simple python/C projects to enhance my skills!
 Also interested in AI/OS stuff. just exploring